galacticcouncil/Basilisk-node/docs/TESTING_STANDARDS.md

 - logic-heavy internal functions where we treat them as separate units
 - business logics where we apply property-based testing

+## Property-based test targets
+Property-based testing should be applied in logics where we can set up invariants, mainly in math related logics

 ## Helper libraries to be used

 **PrettyAssertions**